-- Position the battery and battery case in the battery compartment. - Position the positive cable 2 and mount and tighten the screw.
+- Position the 12-V battery with the battery case in the battery compartment. - Position both positive cables 2 and mount and tighten the screw.

 Screw, battery termi- M6 4.5 Nm nal (3.32 lbf ft)

 Position the negative cable 3 and mount and tighten the screw.